cvmullor/reference/README.md

 ### Quick run

-`refeval_main.sh` runs all the steps performed in the work (mapping, variant calling and filtering, consensus sequence, mapping statistics, alignment, tree inference and comparison, compute dN/dS, compute recombination rates, plotting and performing statistical tests) by providing the path to a directory containing >=1 reference sequences (FASTA) and the path to paired-end reads (FASTQ).
+`refeval_main.sh` runs all the analyses performed in the work by providing the path to a directory containing >=1 reference sequences (FASTA) and the path to paired-end reads (FASTQ).

 `./refeval_main.sh -r references/ -s reads/`

 ### Quality control

-To filter and trim low-quality reads, a FASTA file containing adapter sequences to be removed should be supplied.
+To filter and trim low-quality reads, it should be supplied a FASTA file containing adapter sequences to be removed.

 `./refeval_main.sh -r references/ -s reads/ -q adapters.fasta`